sanket-mishrax/Linux-Workshop/README.md

        Memory for the new string is obtained with malloc(3), and can be freed with free(3).
 ```

 _Take a moment to think before going further.
-Based on what we said earlier about virtual memory, where do you think the duplicate string will be located?
+Based on what we understood about virtual memory, where do you think the duplicate string will be located?
 At a high or low memory address?_

 Probably in the lower addresses (in the heap).
 Let's compile and run our small C program to test our hypothesis: